wp-blocks/cf7-antispam/readme.txt

 - B8 statistical "Bayesian" spam filter

 ==Install Flamingo to unlock the spam manager!==
-Cf7A adds some functionalities to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system.
+Cf7A adds some functionalities to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system and some convenient features will be added, such as the one for sending emails back.
 And if you already use Flamingo?
 Even better!
 But remember, to add 'flamingo_message: "[your-message]"' to advanced settings (as you do for the other flamingo labels) before activation.
 So while activating CF7A all previous collected mail will be parsed and b8 will learn and build its vocabulary.
 In this way you will start with a pre-trained algorithm.
 Super cool!
 Notes: